pilotmoon/popclipweb/site/dev/shell-script-actions.md

 - If none of the above conditions are met, the extension will fail to load because no interpreter has been specified.

-The the current working directory will be set to the package directory.
+The current working directory will be set to the package directory.

 ## Input and output